rust-vmm/vm-memory/DESIGN.md

   main responsibilities of the `GuestMemory` trait are:
   - hide the detail of accessing physical addresses (for example complex hierarchical structures).
-  - map a address request to a `GuestMemoryRegion` object and relay the request to it.
+  - map an address request to a `GuestMemoryRegion` object and relay the request to it.
   - handle cases where an access request is spanning two or more `GuestMemoryRegion` objects.